JamesHoltom/example-blockly-game/README.md

 # Gatekeeper Game

+_This is a prototype, stripped down to the core features needed to display the game._

 ## Game Rules

 The player must create a function, consisting of blocks, that will accept/reject a list of randomised values according to the criteria specified in the introductory prompt.